 Vivan Sharan, Partner, Koan Advisory

-*Vivan Sharan is Partner and Sidharth Deb is an Associate, at Koan Advisory Group, New Delhi.
+Vivan Sharan is a technology policy expert and partner at Koan Advisory Group, New Delhi.